Oxford Martin School: Research

 The Oxford Martin School is housed in the former Indian Institute building on Broad Street, Oxford.

 The School invests in research tackling "the most pressing global challenges and opportunities of the 21st century".
-It takes a multi-disciplinary approach to issues such as climate change, migration, and the future of humanity.
+It takes a multi-disciplinary approach to issues such as climate change, migration and the future of humanity.

+Following the 2007–2008 financial crisis, researchers at the Institute for New Economic Thinking at the School, including Doyne Farmer, published work arguing that prevailing bank risk models underestimated systemic financial risk.

-In September 2012, the School launched the Oxford Martin Commission for Future Generations, an interdisciplinary group looking at global issues such as cybersecurity, climate change, and political transparency.
-The Commission, chaired by Pascal Lamy, reported in 2013, making fifteen proposals on how to respond to these trends.
-These included some expansions of existing projects and some new proposals.
+In September 2012, the School launched the Oxford Martin commission for future generations, chaired by Pascal Lamy, which examined issues including cybersecurity, climate change and political transparency; its 2013 report proposed reforms to global governance, including stronger international cooperation, long-term policy planning and measures to improve government accountability.

-A report published in 2013 looked at the effect of new technologies on the structure of the labour market, with repetitive jobs being replaced by automation.
-It predicted that over two decades, 45 percent of all jobs in the United States were at risk of replacement.
-A report published in early 2016, "Industrial Renewal in the 21st Century: Evidence from US cities", looked at how technology companies such as Facebook and Uber affect the wider economy of the United States.
-It showed that their effect on job creation is small and that they increase disparities in wealth.

-Two Oxford Martin School research directors were listed among Prospect Magazine's World's Top Thinkers: philosopher Nick Bostrom was listed 15th in 2014 and global development researcher Max Roser was listed 2nd in 2019.
+In 2013, School researchers reported that automation could place 45% of US jobs at risk over two decades, while a 2016 follow-up study argued that technology companies generated relatively limited employment growth and contributed to widening wealth disparities.

+Work supported by the School contributed to the development of perovskite solar cell technology, with research led by Henry Snaith later giving rise to the spin-off company Oxford PV, which announced a £31 million funding round in 2018.

-The School is home to the 'Oxford Martin Programme on the Illegal Wildlife Trade' which aims to change demand for illegal wildlife products.
+The School hosts the Oxford Martin programme on the illegal wildlife trade, which conducts research on consumer demand, trafficking networks and conservation policy relating to the global illegal wildlife trade.

-In 2021, research from Marco Springmann, a senior researcher at the programme on the Future of Food, was published in The Lancet which used data from the World Bank International Comparison Programme to assess the cost of dietary patterns in 150 countries and found a vegan dietary pattern to be the most affordable.
-United States journalist Avery Yale Kamila said "the Oxford University study adds high-quality, much-needed data to policy discussions about food costs."
-Food Navigator journalist Oliver Morrison said "The findings fly in the face of consumer surveys consistently suggesting that most consumers care about sustainability but say they are often unable or unwilling to pay more for 'greener' food and beverage alternatives."
+In 2021, research led by Marco Springmann at the School's future of food programme found that vegan diets were, on average, the most affordable dietary pattern across 150 countries, challenging assumptions that sustainable diets necessarily cost more.
+Journalist Avery Yale Kamila said "the study adds high quality and much needed data to policy discussions about food costs".
+Food Navigator journalist Oliver Morrison said "the findings fly in the face of consumer surveys suggesting that most consumers care about sustainability, but say they are often unable or unwilling to pay more for 'greener' alternatives".

+In 2021, researchers from the School’s programme on bio-inspired quantum technologies, including Vlatko Vedral, reported what was described as the first experimental evidence of quantum entanglement in a living organism.

+In 2024, environmental scientist Paul Behrens joined the School as a British Academy global professor, researching food system transformation and sustainability transitions.

 Our World in Data

 The flagship publication for the School's research is Our World in Data, which is published jointly with the Global Change Data Lab.
-The publication's mission – 'Research and data to make progress against the world's largest problems' – is closely aligned with the School's mission.
+The publication's mission – "research and data to make progress against the world's largest problems" – is closely aligned with the School's mission.

+Our World in Data is the largest scientific open-access publication based at a university, and is widely used in policy institutions.
 The publication's research team is based at the School.

-Our World in Data is the largest scientific open-access publication based at a university worldwide and widely used in policy institutions.
+Recognition

+Two Oxford Martin School research directors were listed among a Prospect magazine World's Top Thinkers and global development researcher Max Roser was listed second in 2019.